t-rapp/rekee/README.md

 Source code for Rekee is distributed under the terms of the Mozilla Public License 2.0 (MPL-2.0).
 See [LICENSE](LICENSE.txt) for details.

-Copyright owner for boardgame tile images is [Holy Grail Games][HGG], who gave permission to use the images within Rekee.
+Copyright owner for boardgame tile images is/was [Holy Grail Games][HGG], who gave permission to use the images within Rekee.
 Thanks a lot!

 This project uses Bootstrap Icons distributed under the terms of the MIT License, see [LICENSE-BootstrapIcons](LICENSE-BootstrapIcons.txt) for details.